thepoopooman652/thepoopooman652/README.md

 > “Code is like humor.
 When you have to explain it, it’s bad.” — Cory House

 Thanks for visiting my profile!
+(yes this readme is ai generated, no i dont care that its kinda ass)